Empirical Bayes for Data Integration: Computational framework

 We discuss computational algorithms to obtain the empirical Bayes estimate $\hat{\bomega}= \arg\max_{\bomega} \log \pi(\bomega \mid \by)=\arg\max_{\bomega} \log p(\by \mid \bomega) + \log \pi(\bomega)=$

-where $(g,\bV)$ are as in Section \ref{ssec:ebayes_hyperpar}.
+where $(g_\omega,\bV)$ are as in Section \ref{ssec:ebayes_hyperpar}.
 Directly maximizing \eqref{eq:ebayes_objective_regression} poses a computational challenge, because it involves a prohibitive sum over all models $\bgamma$, e.g. $2^p$ in regression.
 We next discuss some strategies that render this problem tractable.

 In Section \ref{ssec:comp_gradientbased} we provide results showing that maximizing \eqref{eq:ebayes_objective_regression} is amenable to stochastic gradient methods, as long as one can quickly evaluate $p(\by \mid \bgamma)$ for any given model $\bgamma$.
 We remark that $p(\by \mid \bgamma)$ is only available in closed-form for specific models such as linear or additive regression with Gaussian outcomes.
 However, in practice one can use Laplace approximations and recent extensions like the approximate Laplace approximation \citep{kass:1990,rossell:2021,rossell:2021b}, which allow to quickly approximate $p(\by \mid \bgamma)$ in popular models such as generalized linear and generalized additive models.
 Hence, the results in Section \ref{ssec:comp_gradientbased} can be useful for a relatively wide model class.
-Section \ref{ssec:em_algorithm} extends the results of Section \ref{ssec:comp_gradientbased} to the setting of an EM algorithm that eases somewhat the computational burden of the stochastic gradients from Section \ref{ssec:comp_gradientbased}.
-Finally, in Section \ref{ssec:other_comput_methods} we discuss how to go beyond a point estimate $\hat{\bomega}$ to obtain a full posterior $\pi(\bomega \mid \by)$, and briefly discuss strategies for the case where $p(\by \mid \bgamma)$ cannot be easily computed.
-We remark that $\log \pi(\bomega \mid \by)$ is typically multi-modal, hence gradient-based methods find a local mode, whereas sampling $\pi(\bomega \mid \by)$ may be more effective at exploring multiple modes.
+Section \ref{ssec:em_algorithm} extends the results of Section \ref{ssec:comp_gradientbased} to an EM algorithm that eases somewhat the computation of stochastic gradients in Section \ref{ssec:comp_gradientbased}.
+In Section \ref{ssec:other_comput_methods} we briefly discuss how to obtain a full posterior $\pi(\bomega \mid \by)$, beyond just a point estimate $\hat{\bomega}$, and strategies for the case where $p(\by \mid \bgamma)$ cannot be easily computed.